dabhunt/krita-certified-human-made/krita-plugin/INSTALLATION.md

 1. Open the **Scripter** (Tools → Scripts → Scripter)
 2. Check the console output for CHM plugin messages:
-   - Look for: `"CHM Verifier: Setup called"`
+   - Look for: `"CHM: Setup called"`
-   - Look for: `"CHM Verifier: Loaded CHM library version X.X.X"`
+   - Look for: `"CHM: Loaded CHM library version X.X.X"`
-   - Look for: `"CHM Verifier: Event capture started"`
+   - Look for: `"CHM: Event capture started"`

 If you see these messages, the plugin is working! ✅